 (a) General.
-Alleged unlawful practice by an unlicensed person shall be subject to Board investigation and referral to an agency of the state for appropriate legal action.
+Alleged unlawful practice by an unlicensed person shall be subject to Board investigation and enforcement, to include applying for relief by injunction or referral to an agency of the State for appropriate legal action.

 (b) Preferring Charges.
-Any person who believes that any person or firm is in violation of the acts specified in G.S.
-89C may prefer charges against that person or firm by setting forth in writing those charges and swearing to their authenticity.
-The charges shall be filed at the Board's office in Raleigh, North Carolina.
+Any person who believes that any person or business (party) is in violation of the acts specified in G.S.
+89C may prefer charges against that person or business, in the form of a complaint, completed to the best of that individual's knowledge and belief, in the form of a complaint, along with providing corroborative evidence that helps support the charges.
+An optional complaint form is provided by the Board to aid in filing the complaint.

-(c) Preliminary or Threshold Determination:
+(c) Preliminary Determination: